CCA-Public/digital-archives-manual/README.md

 * Few fonds consist of solely born-digital material.
 When digital material exists alongside records in other formats, make sure that your decisions and actions in processing the digital material consider and respect the fonds as a whole.
 * As with analogue materials, the fundamental goal of processing work is to make materials available for researchers in a timely fashion and provide our users with the appropriate tools to search, identify, select, and obtain materials that meet their research needs.
 * As with analogue materials, we should be flexible in our arrangement practices to best respect original order and meet our users' needs.
 Often this will mean co-locating records of different formats together in the same series and project files.
 However, the realities of a particular set of born-digital files and other factors may necessitate other approaches to arrangement on a case-by-case basis.
 * Born-digital materials already contain much of their own description and can be algorithmically processed in ways that analogue materials cannot.
-Let machines do the tasks that machines are best at and focus your efforts on the tasks that humans excel at (namely, analysis of content and context).
+Let machines do the tasks that machines are best at and focus your efforts on the tasks at which humans excel (namely, analysis of content and context).
 * Arrangement and description work should typically focus on higher-level folders in a directory structure or on a piece of media as a whole.
 Manual arrangement and description of individual files is the exception, and should be undertaken only in extraordinary cases and when agreed upon in pre-processing planning.
 * All actions taken during each stage of the digital archives workflow are documented.
 This documentation is crucial to demonstrate the authenticity of digital files and enable future preservation efforts.